dezio/laravel-shell/README.md

     // Whether to trim the output
     'trimOutput'      => true,

-    // The timeout for the shell connection
-    'timeout'         => 10,
+    // The timeout for the shell connection (in seconds) 'timeout'         => 10,

     // Determines whether errors should be thrown